leonp84/code-institute-project-4/README.md

 1. Make it easy for users to customize the display of their information and tasks, with custom board names, column names, task details and a colour coded labelling system.
 2. Provide easy to use functionality for creating, editing, updating, and archiving of information.
 3. Make use of drag and drop functionality for users to interact with their Kanban boards.
-This makes task interaction as frictionless as possible.
+This makes task interaction as frictionless as possible, but works on non-mobile devices only.
 4. Provide appealing, but modest visual design that makes the app easy to use and come back to.
 5. Provide an easy-to-understand user interface with intuitive feedback on what the app can do.
 Essentially, a new user can open the app and (with some knowledge of the Kanban task system), be able to use the app straight away.